jimjimliu/10-question-quiz-game/README.md

 ## Notes for me
 For this app, in terms of the scale, there are several choices:
+1, develop without redux, hanle states within react components. abstract UI layer and state management intertwined together, once scale groups, logic becomes unclear.
+Needs high level state management.
-1, develop without redux, hanle states within react components 2, include lightweight redux, handle all state changes in reducer.  results in lightweight components.
+2, include lightweight redux, handle all state changes in reducer.  results in lightweight components.
 All state changes included in reducer. easy to debug and evolve
 3, use context, pvovider+connect to pass props within components.